gurrajman21/Web-Scraper/readme.md

 `python webScraper.py`

-Upon successful execution, a file named `quotes.csv` will be created in the same directory, containing the scraped quotes, authors, and tags.
+Upon successful execution, a file named `text.csv` will be created in the same directory, containing the scraped quotes, authors, and tags.

 ## CSV File Format